ektrah/nsec/docs/api/nsec.cryptography.sharedsecret.md

 ### Size

-Gets the size, in bytes, of the shared secret.
+Gets the size of the shared secret.

     public int Size { get; }